ma-chmiel/ma-chmiel/README.md

 I'm a developer based in Australia.
 Check out my projects and learnings here!

 ## 🔭 Current Endevors
-I'm currently working as a fullstack developer in Sydney.
+I'm currently working as a fullstack developer in Australia.

 ## 📫 Contact
 DM me on [Linkedin](https://www.linkedin.com/in/maja-sieczko)